Understand Your House Plans (Karen’s Method)

 Study Your Plans

-The result was that she knew her new house design better than any client I have ever had.
+The result was that she knew her new house plans better than any client I have ever had.
 She knew every note and every abbreviation on the paper.
 This greatly reduced the surprises as the house was being built.

 Bill Hirsch | Architect